 Overview

-You will develop an in-depth understanding of the nature, purposes, dynamic processes and outcomes of the criminal justice process.
-A wide range of optional modules allows you to tailor your degree to your own particular interests.
+You’ll develop an in-depth understanding of the nature, purposes, dynamic processes and outcomes of the criminal justice process.
+A wide range of optional modules will allow you to tailor your degree to your own particular interests.

-Investigate contemporary policy debates and theoretical perspectives in crime and its control
+- investigate contemporary policy debates and theoretical perspectives on crime and its control

-This programme is well-suited to you if you’re wishing to pursue a career in public service, the private sector, the voluntary sector or any other area where success is built upon the ability to understand, analyse and respond to developments in criminal justice.
+- This course is suited for students wishing to pursue a career in public service, the private sector, the voluntary sector or any other area where success is built upon the ability to understand, analyse and respond to developments in criminal justice.

 Programme Structure